mehulsatardekar/Framer-UI/readme.md

 You will find the following types of _Card_ on https://framer-ui.netlify.app/docs/cards.html

-- E-commerce Card
+- Simple Cards
-- Social Media Card
+- Card With half width/full width & close Button
-- Simple Text Card
+- Simple Text Card with button
-- Text Card with Actions
+- Cards with vertical size and shadows
 - Text Overlay Card
-- Dismiss Card with Shadow
+- Cards with (horizontals & verticals)
+   -- It grows and shrink based on devices screen.

 ---